Research Program – Proposal Requirements

 Proposal Body (limit 5 pages)

-• Introduction, Background, or Problem Statement: Introduce and provide background on the topic of the proposed project.
+- Introduction, Background, or Problem Statement: Introduce and provide background on the topic of the proposed project.
 Provide a brief review of prior related efforts by the research team or others.
 Indicate knowledge gaps, shortfalls of previous efforts, or challenges to further progress and describe how the proposed effort will address these issues.
-Describe the importance of the proposed work, and how it addresses the topic and focal area, if applicable, selected.
+Describe the importance of the proposed work, and how it addresses the funding opportunity topic.
+Be sure to include any background information on the current knowledge of population parameters and sources of M/SI for the species and geographic area the project will address.
+If the project involves development of tools or methods to estimate fisheries-related mortality and serious injury outside the U.S., provide details on the fishery/fisheries, a background of what is currently known about marine mammal bycatch in that/those fisheries, as well as information on current or intend export of seafood to the U.S. by operators in these fisheries.

-• Anticipated Outcomes: Describe the short-term products and outcomes, those anticipated to occur within the scope of the effort and time span of the proposed project (e.g. one or more peer-reviewed journal articles, development of an assay or method, an equipment prototype and report, completion of a workshop report).
+- Anticipated Outcomes: Describe the short-term products and outcomes, those anticipated to occur within the scope of the effort and time span of the proposed project (e.g. one or more peer-reviewed journal articles, development of a model or method, an equipment prototype and report, completion of a workshop report).

-• Research and Management Utility or Plans for Continuity of Newly Established Approaches: For Topic A proposals, describe the anticipated long-term utility of the project, any implications for future research and how it will contribute to future marine mammal population monitoring, surveillance, management, or conservation.
-For Topic B proposals, describe how the project will help to establish opportunities for individuals, and the potential for affecting long-term change.
+- Research and Management Utility or Plans for Continuity of Newly Established Approaches: Describe the anticipated long-term utility of the project, any implications for future research and how it will contribute to future marine mammal population assessment, management, or conservation.
+Describe in more detail how the proposed work would contribute to science-based management and policy including, but not limited to, the U.S. stock assessment process.
+For projects addressing stocks that occur outside U.S. waters, summarize how this proposed project is applicable to marine mammal stocks that occur in U.S. waters.

-• Research Permits: Specify whether permits or authorizations and/or Animal Care and Use approvals are necessary.
+- Research Permits: Specify whether permits, authorizations, and/or approvals (e.g., Animal Care and Use, Institutional Review Board for research involving humans participating as subjects) are necessary.
 If necessary to conduct the proposed research, provide details regarding whether permits or authorizations and/or Animal Care and Use approvals have been obtained.
 If necessary permits, authorizations, and approvals are pending, provide the status for obtaining them and when they are expected to be issued.

 Budget and Time Line (limit 2 pages)